 I fly around in the open skies.
 I float merrily amongst the stars.
 The entire universe is my playground.
 But I must not forget that I am bound.
 I am restricted to a fixed orbit.
 I am stuck in an infinite path.
 I am but a slave to my central body.

 With better understanding of orbital dynamics I take it a bit further.
 Am I really bound to just one central body?
-Am I really following just one fixed orbit?
-Even before my self questionnaire is over, my mind is screaming a big NO. What am I then?
+Am I truly following just one fixed orbit?
+Even before my self demanded questionnaire is over, my mind is screaming a big NO. What am I then?

-To answer my questions I turn to the famous N-Body problem that has bedazzled astrophysicists since ages.
+To answer my questions I turn to the well-known N-Body problem that has bedazzled astrophysicists since ages.
 This involves predicting the individual motions of a group of celestial objects interacting with each other gravitationally.
 With a few assumptions and some mathematical jugglery, this can be simplified to the Two-Body problem which describes the gravitational relation between two celestial bodies while simply neglecting the gravitational effect of any third body.
-If only, life was this simple.
-So it’s settled, I am definitely governed by the N-Body problem.
+If only, life were this simple.
+So it’s settled, my life is definitely governed by the N-Body problem.
 But is the solution simple?
-Is my trajectory, which at a given time is affected by infinite number of sources, always predictable?
+Is my trajectory, which at any given time is affected by infinite number of sources, always predictable?

-Let’s come back to real life and forget about this orbital mechanics business for a second.
+Let’s come back to real life and forget about this orbital mechanics business for a while.
 Our lives are influenced by several factors.
-To name a few, this can be your Family, Friends, Work, Passion, God etc. etc. These are the things your universe revolves around.
+To name a few, this could be Family, Friends, Work, Passion, God etc. etc. At one point or the other, these are the things affecting our life, in varying degrees, obviously.

-The closest thing I can think of to describe my situation is The Voyager spacecraft duo launched in 1977 set out on The Planetary Grand Tour.
+The Voyager spacecraft duo launched in 1977 perfectly describes my wanderlust craving.
+My fernweh.
+Ok I’m sorry that I digress, but it’s important to point out that I didn’t just use fernweh because it’s a insta-popular wanderlustish word.
+It’s a German word made up of fern (far) + weh (woe) and well I learnt a little bit of German in school.
+And the beauty of this word would only strike you when you understand what it truly means.
+It’s the opposite of heimweh which means homesick.
+In most other languages it’s a feeling which would need atleast one sentence to describe it.
+But the Germans have one word for it, how efficient! fernweh means ‘a longing for distant places’, how beautiful.
+Now coming back to the Voyager duo after this long unnecessary detour.
+They set out on The Planetary Grand Tour more than 30 years ago and are still beeping somewhere in outer space.
 These were flyby missions, taking gravity assists from the giant outer planets as they progressed further and further away from “life as we know it” in search of a new one maybe.
-They are in the interstellar space now, several light years away, way beyond our solar system, way beyond the earth and the other planets in our solar system.
+They are in the interstellar space now, several light years away, way beyond our solar system, way beyond the earth and the other planets.
 How Exciting !
 Someday, maybe I can escape life too.
 Someday, maybe I can wander away too.
 Sigh !

 Anyway, so why did I pick this name “The Drifting Satellite” ?